Skip to Content

 Australian businesses typically lodge BAS quarterly, aligned to the financial year:

-Rebased automatically detects your next BAS period based on your lock date.
+Rebased automatically detects your next BAS period based on your GST registration date, lock date, and existing BAS history.

 BAS Components